top of page

 Because of the 90-day cycle, most topical shampoos and superficial treatments are ineffective for addressing systemic loss.
 You cannot "fix" a follicle already in the Telogen phase.
 Any intervention initiated today requires a full 90-day cycle to manifest measurable changes.
 Rapid weight loss or trauma can trigger a massive push into Telogen across follicles, necessitating clinical patience and metabolic stabilization rather than reactive, inflammatory habit changes.

-Physiologic balance is dependent on the availability of metabolic raw materials.
+Physiologic balance depends on the availability of metabolic raw materials.
 Without the building blocks for keratin synthesis and oxygen transport, the follicle cannot sustain an Anagen state.

 Ferritin: The Brain’s Protective Buffer